 - In a microwave-safe bowl or a small saucepan over medium heat, combine the honey, peanut butter, and coconut oil.
 Melt gently and stir until smooth and combined.
 Remove from the heat and stir in the vanilla extract.
 Let cool for 5 minutes.

-- *I used Jif Creamy Natural Peanut Butter, which does not need to be stirred at room temperature.
-If you use a different brand or formula, you may need to alter the amount of liquid/oats/salt to suit your desired taste and texture.
+- NOTE ON PEANUT BUTTER: I used Jif Creamy Natural Peanut Butter, which does not need to be stirred at room temperature.
+If you use a different brand or formula, you may need to alter the amount of liquid/oats/salt to suit your tastes and ensure the bars hold together once chilled.
 This recipe is flexible and forgiving, so feel free to adjust as needed.

-- Store leftovers in the refrigerator for 2 to 3 weeks or freeze for up to 3 months.
+- TO STORE: Store leftovers in the refrigerator for 2 to 3 weeks in a covered container.

 Join today and start saving your favorite recipes